-” Kids with [high-functioning autism] tend to do monologuing and lecturing without letting others intervene,” Maria Dixon, a clinical instructor in hearing and speech with the University of Maryland, said in the Reuters article.
+” Kids with Asperger’s tend to do monologuing and lecturing without letting others intervene,” Maria Dixon, a clinical instructor in hearing and speech with the University of Maryland, said in the Reuters article.
 “The challenge is to get them visual feedback while this is happening.”

 Autism and Social Skills

-As Dixon and Karahalios have both observed, children with autism often have difficulty engaging in conversations, and many struggles to form and maintain healthy relationships.
-Adolescents with autism syndrome often express negative emotions when discussing the topic of friendships.
+As Dixon and Karahalios have both observed, children with Asperger’s Syndrome often have difficulty engaging in conversations, and many struggles to form and maintain healthy relationships.
+Adolescents with Asperger’s syndrome often express negative emotions when discussing the topic of friendships.
 Experts have noted, however, efforts to enhance their socialization skills can reap significant and lasting benefits.

-Recent decades have seen significant advances in the development of effective learning programs for adolescents with autism.
+Recent decades have seen significant advances in the development of effective learning programs for adolescents with Asperger’s Syndrome.
 Excellent opportunities exist both during the school year and at specialized summer camps.

-The most effective and reputable programs for teens with high-functioning autism provide nurturing, structured environments in which highly trained staff members offer both education and support in a consistently positive manner.
+The most effective and reputable programs for teens with Asperger’s Syndrome and high-functioning autism provide nurturing, structured environments in which highly trained staff members offer both education and support in a consistently positive manner.